Looking for a London Neighborhood Guide? Here’s my personalized guide to London Neighborhoods and the best places to live in the city. Enjoy!

 Closest Stations: Stratford, Stratford High Street

-On the opposite end of the spectrum, we’ve got East London.
-Known for it’s beautiful houses West London is the posh-de-le-posh of the capital.
-And there’s always something to do here.
+On the opposite end of the spectrum, we’ve got West London.
+Known for its beautiful houses, West London is the posh-de-le-posh of the capital, and there’s always something to do here.
 From popping into the Natural History Museum to taking a stroll around London Mews here are the best neighborhoods in the area.

 Closest Stations: Hammersmith